 It’s a simple yet effective method, and is the absolute best way to make any chicken recipe the best ever!

 Chicken parts are not created equally!
-Wings and drumsticks are inevitably going to take longer than thighs and breasts, so you’ll want to keep an eye on the internal temperature of the chicken as it cooks.
+Thighs and drumsticks (the dark meat!) are likely going to take longer than wings and breasts, so you’ll want to keep an eye on the internal temperature of the chicken as it cooks.

 Crank the oven up to 400 degrees F and bake the chicken up to 165 degrees F. Check the smaller pieces at the 30-minute mark and remove them from the oven if necessary (keep ’em covered!) to avoid drying them out.